Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 It turns out that Clerk uses [Svix](https://svix.com/) to send its webhooks.
 Svix have in turn created a standard called [Standard Webhooks](https://www.standardwebhooks.com/).

 Basically, there is a digital signing process to these webhooks so that we can ensure that the webhooks are coming from a trusted source.
+Libraries are provided for the implementation of the digital signing process but, naturally, there is nothing for Haskell.
+Before tearing my hair out and going back to square one again, I realise there is a [guide](https://docs.svix.com/receiving/verifying-payloads/how-manual) for verifying the payloads manually.

 They send send three HTTP headers `svix-id`, `svix-timestamp` and `svix-signature`.
 You can reproduce `svix-signature` with the `SHA256 HMAC` of `${svix_id}.${svix_timestamp}.${http_request_body}` and your shared `HMAC` secret.

-Libraries are provided for the implementation but, naturally, there is nothing for Haskell.
-Before tearing my hair out and going back to square one again, I realise there is a [guide](https://docs.svix.com/receiving/verifying-payloads/how-manual) for verifying the payloads manually.

 ### The Haskell implementation